Baby Led Weaning Ideas had the opportunity to Q & A with Gill Rapley

 I don’t know a great deal about nitrates but it seems to me that the ones we need to avoid are those that are added artificially, not those that are a natural and normal component of the food.
 The two biggest problem areas are processed meats (to which nitrates are added to improve the food’s appearance, and which are not suitable first foods for babies anyway, owing to the presence of other additives and salt) and foods grown using artificial fertilisers.
 The best way to avoid both of these is to stick to unprocessed, organically grown foods as much as possible, to wash fruit, and to remove the skin of vegetables produced non-organically.
 It’s worth remembering that vitamin C reduces the conversion of nitrates to potentially harmful products, which means that most fruit and vegetables have a built-in safety factor.
 Also, the key to good nutrition is variety: provided the baby’s diet doesn’t consist solely of root vegetables, all will be well.

 7. “Would you still do Baby Led Weaning if your little one had weight issues?
-Her Dr and my Lactation Consultant are telling me to do pureed food instead so she gets more calories but I feel like BLW would be the best way to go for everything except her weight.”– question from a Mummy
+My babies Dr and my Lactation Consultant are telling me to do pureed food instead so she gets more calories but I feel like BLW would be the best way to go for everything except her weight.”– question from a Mummy

 While I am not in a position to offer advice about babies I have never met, and while I would not wish to undermine the health professionals involved in an individual baby’s care, I think the following points are worth bearing in mind: